 Project Summary: Kevin Nash's research is to determine if human disturbance negatively impacts the number of Eastern bluebirds (Sialia sialis) that fledge the nest.
-He monitored 40 bird nest box sites located at The College at Brockport campus during the summer of 2019.
+He monitored 40 bird nest box sites located at SUNY Brockport campus during the summer of 2019.
 At each site, he identified the species nested, counted the number of eggs laid, and monitored the nests until the young fledged.

 Nash will compare the number of successful fledglings to the distance to the nearest human disturbance (roads, baseball field, etc.) from each nest box to determine any relationship between next success and human disturbance.

 Angela Becker (Advised by Dr. Rachel Schultz)

 Project Summary: Angela Becker is assisting Dr. Schultz at a wetland in Cranberry Pond near Braddock Bay in Rochester, New York.
 A rare fen community has been rediscovered in the western section of the pond and is beginning to be invaded by cattail.

 Becker is researching the soil substrate between the fen and cattail areas to determine if available nutrients differ in each as well as in the intermediate invaded areas.
 She is also surveying plant vegetation to help with future decisions on restoration in the area.